openfisca/openfisca-doc/coding-the-legislation/50_entities.md

 Every variable is defined for a type of [entity](../person,_entities,_role.md): for instance persons or households.

-However, I may for instance :
+However, I may for instance:
 - in a formula defined for a person, want to know some property of their household.
 - in a formula defined for a household, want to know some property of the household members.